 Apart from in specific disease processes such as urinary stones, wet diets rarely provide an advantage over dry food only diets.
 However, they do have uses, and some dogs prefer wet food.

 Dry vs wet dog food

-As long as the diet you choose is ‘complete and balanced’, what you feed your dog is up to you.
-However, if you find your dog is struggling with food allergies we'd recommend taking a look at our guide to the best dog food for allergies for some solutions.
-That said, dry food is usually cheaper and easier to store than wet food.
+As long as the diet you choose is ‘complete and balanced’, and your dog is doing well on it, what you feed your dog is up to you.
+However, if you find your dog is suffering from regular stomach upsets that may suggest a food allergy or intolerance, you may need to consider a switch.
+Try taking a look at our guide to the best dog food for allergies for some options that may suit dogs with dodgy guts.
+Dry food is usually cheaper and easier to store than wet food.
 It may seem boring to us humans, but dogs rarely get bored of their food, and don’t seem to need a large variety of options.
 Having said that, having a few cans of wet food to give on hot days or to stuff Kong-type toys with is a great idea; just don’t forget to take the calories out of your dog’s allowance so as to avoid obesity.
 Finding a high-quality, well-tested food is important, though, to avoid potential problems.
-Pet parents might like to explore the World Small Animal Veterinary Association (WSAVA) guidelines to help them to find a quality dog food.**
+Pet parents might like to explore the World Small Animal Veterinary Association (WSAVA) guidelines to help them to find a quality dog food.

 Get the best advice, tips and top tech for your beloved Pets